jstedfast/MimeKit/README.md

     git pull
     git submodule update

-If you are using [TortoiseGit](https://tortoisegit.org) on Windows, you'll need to right-click on the MailKit directory and select **Git Sync...** in the menu.
+If you are using [TortoiseGit](https://tortoisegit.org) on Windows, you'll need to right-click on the MimeKit directory and select **Git Sync...** in the menu.
 Once you do that, you'll need to click the **Pull** and **Submodule Update** buttons in the following dialog:

 ![Update the source code using TortoiseGit](https://github.com/jstedfast/MimeKit/blob/master/Documentation/media/update.png)

 ## Building